prominence-eosc/docs/kv.md

 * Storing the output from a job if it's a single number or small file
 * Enabling jobs to pass information to other jobs

 Note that all keys are private to each user.
+Values can be in any ASCII or binary format (internally stored base64-encoded).

 ## Access from within jobs
 Use the provided access token (available from the `PROMINENCE_TOKEN` environment variable to authenticate against the key-value